lukmol/lukmol.github.io/_posts/2021-10-24-Realized-volatility-in-bitcoin-Index.md

 btc <- as.xts(returns_btc$V1, order.by = as.POSIXct(as.character(returns_btc$DATE)))
 ```

-The HAR model is nothing more than an OLS that takes into account different periods according to how the information can be interpreted by each trader.
+In addition to realized volatility, it is of interest to estimate future realized volatility, we do this through the heterogeneous autoregressive (HAR) model of [Corsi (2009)](https://scholar.google.com/citations?user=0S6oWnAAAAAJ&hl=en).
 ```r
 HAR_RV <- HARmodel(btc, periods = c(1,3),
                    RVest = c("rAVGCov"), type="HAR",
                    inputType = 'returns')
 ```

+The HAR model is nothing more than an OLS that takes into account different periods according to how the information can be interpreted by each trader.

 ![output](/assets/images/HAR_output.png)

-In addition to realized volatility, it is of interest to estimate future realized volatility, we do this through the heterogeneous autoregressive (HAR) model of [Corsi (2009)](https://scholar.google.com/citations?user=0S6oWnAAAAAJ&hl=en).
+Below we can see the predicted and observed values:

 ![observed](/assets/images/RV_BTC.png)